 In the productivity arena, one size does not fit all.
 That is why this program offers many differentiated processes; they tend to be straightforward; specialized with a concentrated focus, yet they reinforce one another.

 Initially, we will assess as-is conditions to determine just what needs attention, although probably you have an idea already.
 Prioritize issues, judge resources available, set a plan.

 It is likely that individuals with different responsibilities at different organizational levels will attend specific portions of the multi-functional workshops, in relationship to the responsibilities of their specific job functions.
-For instance, the techniques and procedures of work measurement will be presented to those who will perform the actual observations and studies.
-Other sessions will involve more senior people, to review results of studies and investigations, and discuss potential courses of action.

 Two prime productivity tools of all those available, are the Pareto Principle and a pillar of Frank Gilbreth and the Toyota Production System, eliminate waste.
 Pareto tells us that a few factors will contribute the majority of cost; of problems; of opportunity.
 First then let’s identify, quantify and understand those principal elements in your circumstance.
 Then we’ll start to eliminate waste in subsequent steps of this program.

 Typically, a cost reduction effort targets direct labor.
 That’s often not the right target by the way, because there are usually larger costs.
 But labor has a cost even if small, and perhaps more importantly labor operates machinery and processes.
 We want labor to be productive and effective in order to manufacture your product.

 The key tool to achieve productivity, alone and in conjunction with other tools, is work measurement.